Chemichemi Health Services

 Liver Function Tests (LFTs) are a group of blood tests that measure enzymes, proteins, and substances produced or processed by the liver.
 They help doctors assess liver health, detect damage, and monitor ongoing conditions.

-• The liver is a vital organ that processes nutrients, detoxifies harmful substances, produces bile for digestion, and makes proteins important for blood clotting.
+The liver is a vital organ that processes nutrients, detoxifies harmful substances, produces bile for digestion, and makes proteins important for blood clotting.
+The check how well the liver is working and help detect conditions such as hepatitis, fatty liver disease, cirrhosis, or drug-induced injury.

-A typical LFT panel includes:
+A typical panel includes:

 Test What It Measures Normal Range (SI Units)